Shalimov/ISSchemaTools/README.md

   npm install isschematools
 ```

-This pack consists of the three following modules:
+This pack of the three following modules:
   1. **Core Module**
 	* **Methods:**
 	  * *traverse*